wwkenwong/CTF-Writeup/browser/Blaze_CTF_2018_blazefox/readme.md

 ```

+PWNED :)

+[6.png]

-remark : the offset of the system function is called from the system libc
+remark : the offset of the system function is found from the system libc

 # Reference